Easy Crochet Crop Sweater – perfect for beginners in 2026

 rnd(s): round(s)

 I love to see your finished projects and WIPs!
-Use #daylillysweater #yippieyarnyay and tag @yippieyarnyay on Instagram to show off your work and your process while you’re crocheting.
+Use #aidensweater #yippieyarnyay and tag @yippieyarnyay on social media to show off your work and your process while you’re crocheting.

-Now it’s time to make your very own easy crochet crop sweater❤︎
+Now it’s time to crochet your very own easy crop sweater ❤︎

 Body